ClickCease

 Plane accidents: is it safe to fly?

 The fear of flying (aviophobia) is one of the most common phobias among Americans.
-However, it is widely accepted that air travel is among the safest means of transport, with plane crashes few and far between—that is, until now.
+However, the general consensus is that air travel is one of the safest modes of transportation, with relatively few plane crashes—that is, until now.

 There has been a massive spike in reported airline safety incidents and plane accidents.
 Manufacturing giant Boeing, in particular, has come under fire due to a slew of incidents that have put plane passengers in danger.